klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 [{"constant":true,"inputs":[{"name":"key","type":"string"}],"name":"get","outputs":[{"name":"","type":"string"}],"payable":false,"stateMutability":"view","type":"function"},{"constant":false,"inputs":[{"name":"key","type":"string"},{"name":"value","type":"string"}],"name":"set","outputs":[],"payable":false,"stateMutability":"nonpayable","type":"function"}]
 ```

 **NOTE**: To compile a smart contract, you must have a [solidity compiler](https://solidity.readthedocs.io/en/develop/installing-solidity.html) installed.
+To compile the above program, you need to install solc:0.5.6.

 To deploy a smart contract by its type, you can use caver-java classes described below:
   - `Contract` class in `caver.contract` package when the sender of a smart contract transaction pays the fee